 Despite common misconception, it is not a blend of other spices/herbs!
 It is a single spice that is native to the Greater Antilles (but it is believed that it was first discovered in Jamaica by Christopher Columbus on his second voyage), Central America, and Southern Mexico.
 However, you can find the spice being grown in a globally warm climate.

 - To make the jerk sauce recipe, place all the ingredients in a high-speed blender and process until smooth.

 - This sauce is ready to use, or you can pour it into a container with a tight-fitting lid and keep it refrigerated for a week.

-Remove the seeds from the spicier peppers (use gloves!) and/or substitute less spicy peppers like jalapenos or serrano peppers if you want a milder/lighter jerk sauce.
+For milder jerk sauce: Remove the seeds from the spicier peppers (use gloves!) and/or substitute less spicy peppers like jalapenos or serrano peppers.

 Jerk sauce can be used in a variety of ways.
 It could be used as a marinade or to add heat to any ready-to-eat food.
 Jamaican jerk sauce can be used on wings, chicken, pork, and seafood.
 I’ve been known to top everything with a spoonful of jerk sauce, including:

 - Adding it to sandwiches as a spread

 - Using it as a marinade for tofu

 - Using it as a marinade for veggies before BBQing